SAMSEM -- A Generic and Scalable Approach for IC Metal Line Segmentation: Evaluation

 \subsection{Out-of-Distribution Performance on Unseen ICs}

-To assess how well \AppName performs on previously unseen \acp{IC}, we utilize the models previously trained on the training dataset from \acp{IC} 1 to 7 for the in-distribution evaluation in \Cref{mseg::subsection::segperf}.
+To assess how well \AppName performs on previously unseen \acp{IC}, we utilize the models previously fine-tuned on the training dataset from \acp{IC} 1 to 7 for the in-distribution evaluation in \Cref{mseg::subsection::segperf}.
 This time, however, we test its out-of-distribution performance on all available images from \acp{IC} 8 to 14.
 As these \acp{IC} are not used for training, we can safely use all their metal-layer images for testing.
-For comparison, we again evaluate SAMIC, U-Net, DeepLabV3, and FCN on our dataset.
+For comparison, we again evaluate SAMIC, the unsupervised approach by Rothaug \etal~\cite{DBLP:conf/ashes/RothaugKABP0P23}, U-Net, DeepLabV3, and FCN on our dataset.
+The original-size images feature a total of \numprint{15153} metal lines.
+As the approach from Rothaug \etal gains its generalization capabilities through unsupervised training, we trained it on \SI{70}{\percent} of the image patches from \acp{IC} 8 to 14, used \SI{10}{\percent} of that dataset for validation, and the remaining \SI{20}{\percent} for evaluation.
+Hence, in this case, the evaluation patches contained only \numprint{10244} metal lines.
 Following the same evaluation procedure as described in \Cref{mseg::subsection::segperf}, we report results from these experiments in \Cref{mseg::table::generalization}.

 \paragraph{Results.} Examining the out-of-distribution results in \Cref{mseg::table::generalization}, we can see that \AppName now fully plays to its strengths.
-While existing work exhibits, at best, an \ac{ESD} error rate of \SI{24.77}{\percent} for unseen \acp{IC}, meaning that about every fourth segmented metal line is incorrect, \AppName achieves an error rate of just \SI{5.53}{\percent}.
+While existing work exhibits, at best, an \ac{ESD} error rate of \SI{22.25}{\percent} for unseen \acp{IC}, meaning that about every fourth segmented metal line is incorrect, \AppName achieves an error rate of just \SI{5.53}{\percent}.
 Again, we see that using either model~\BoxOne or model~\BoxTwo in isolation would not yield satisfactory results, although both still perform better than other approaches from the literature.
 Now, we can also observe degraded performance if we combine model~\BoxOne and \BoxTwo into a single one.
 In that case, the \ac{ESD} error rate for generalization would increase by about 0.5 percentage points.
-Finally, when using only the pixel-based loss, we observed a slight improvement in segmentation accuracy.
-Looking more closely, we can observe that \AppName with Betti matching loss results in more open circuits, but fewer shorts and \acp{FP} than the model that was fine-tuned without any topological loss function.
+Finally, using only the pixel-based loss yields a slight improvement in segmentation accuracy.
+Looking more closely, \AppName with Betti matching loss results in more open circuits, but fewer shorts and \acp{FP} than the model fine-tuned without any topological loss.